 *For the Academic Year.
 Nontransferable.

-**This is an estimate, based on discounted prices in Housing dining markets over a 32-week Academic Year.
+**This is an estimate, based on discounted prices in Housing dining markets over a 32-week Academic Year, spending roughly $5 per meal.
 Actual amounts will vary based on eating habits, food choices, and additional food items purchased beyond meals.
 Food purchases at Wisconsin Union locations do not receive discounted resident pricing.

-Any changes to your meal plan tier must be made before the last date for adding or dropping a class on the fall academic calendar, which is typically in mid-September.
+Any changes to your dining plan tier must be made before the last date for adding or dropping a class on the fall academic calendar, which is typically in mid-September.